 There are almost as many variations on ways to make a donation as there are needs to be met.
 Explore this section to discover ways to make a gift that also take into consideration your personal circumstances and the needs of your heirs.

-If youwish to make a cash donationtoday to Hopkinsville Community College, that isconsidered Annual Giving.
+If you wish to make a cash donation today to Hopkinsville Community College, that is considered Annual Giving.
 These one-time cash gifts will be immediately invested as you designate or for our greatest current needs.
-All gifts to HCC are tax-deductible, meaning you can subtract up to 50 percent of your annual taxable income for charitable donations like these.
+All gifts to HCC are tax-deductible as allowable by IRS and state regulations.

 Learn how to help others and us by using one of the most popular and simplest ways to make a gift.
 By a simple bequest, you can make a gift that will create a legacy and have lasting impact on students and programs at Hopkinsville Community College.
 Include specific language in your will naming Hopkinsville Community College or the Hopkinsville Community College Foundation, Inc. as the recipient of your gift.
 Your will can include gifts in any or all of the following forms: securities, cash, personal property, a percentage of the value of the estate, the residue of your estate that is, the property remaining after all other bequests have been fulfilled.

 You can make a donation to the HCC Foundation, Inc. and in turn, receive a fixed annuity payment each year for life.

 In the right circumstances, this plan can increase your income, reduce your taxes, unlock appreciated investments, rid you of investment worries and ultimately provide very important support.
 This vehicle allows the beneficiary to receive a current income tax deduction and a current revenue/income stream from assets placed in the trust.
 At the end of the trust agreement, the remaining trust assets transfer to Hopkinsville Community College Foundation, Inc.